onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 His mistake is that he was ambiguous and left the possibility for dogma He is the creative force behind the universe but we are the creative force within the universe Egregore - his representation
+We need a meta identity
+Jews - I’m not saying to stop being jewish - I’m saying to start identifying as something else in addition to being jewish - a new more universal and expansive meta identity - one which delivers the goods even better - it’s in your interest to expand your sense of self
+The jews can remain special
+The jews can retain their status of being special by relinquishing their self righteous sense of being special by moving to the universal and adapting - that’s the highest form of being special - exercising agency and being willing to change - the best way to remain the chosen ones is to choose what to become - the best way to predict the future is to create it - to become it - you want to be the future?
+THIS IS THE ONLY WAY - THERE IS NO ALTERNATIVE
+Why do I focus so much on the jews and not the christians?
+Because if I convince the jews to change I will have also succeeded with the christians and anybody else. maybe just give up on this jew thing - you don't know enough and this is a bad idea

 If we integrated the whole of our knowledge and constructed the ultimate curriculum and raised a child in the most perfect way possible to a 25 year old adult we would have raised a God - a single human being smarter than all of humanity combined - thats human super intelligence.
 I have the best world model